-The Edward Orton E. Ceramo Foundation 6991 Old 3C Highway Westerville OEr 43082 HRING TIPS as a series of tring problem solvers.
+The Edward Orton Jr. Ceramic Foundation 6991 Old 3C Highway Westerville OH 43082 HRING TIPS is a series of tiring problem solvers.
 New TIPS are available every month.
-Contact your Orlon supplier for your copy.
+Contact your Orton supplier for your copy.
 Use a series of witness cones to fire samples of the decals on tiles or blanks.
 Make several firings and then select the fired appearance which looks the best.